Earn Credit Off-Campus

 - To earn credit for approved coursework taken on another campus, you must submit that transcript to Undergraduate Admissions.

 If you are curious about internships, or want to know if you can earn credit for a particular one, please contact the Career Center.
-Contact us to learn more about these two standout internship programs:
+Contact the Registrar’s Office to learn more about the internship programs below:

 UCR Washington Academic Internship Program